3chospirits/discord-bot-template/README.md

 Please see below for a step-by-step walkthrough of how to setup your discord bot with this framework!

+## **Typescript**
+If you have experience with typescript and would like to use that, please check out the typescript-converted version of this template, [discord-bot](https://github.com/terzhang/discord-bot) by [terzhang](https://github.com/terzhang)!

+*Would ONLY recommend for people ALREADY familiar with typescript.*

 ## **General Information is included after the instructions for setting up the bot!**

 # Setting up to run the bot!